Web Accessibility Policy

 - WCAG 2.0, Level AA conformance will be the technical standard for evaluating the accessibility of Calvin’s web presence.

-- As technologies advance, the college will continue to consider, and may adopt, additional standards at the recommendation of the communications and marketing department; however, in no case should any additional standards be interpreted as diminishing or negating the existing technical standard.
+- As technologies advance, the university will continue to consider, and may adopt, additional standards at the recommendation of the communications and marketing department; however, in no case should any additional standards be interpreted as diminishing or negating the existing technical standard.

 The Web Accessibility Coordinator will: